Project Jupyter with Jessica Forde, Yuvi Panda and Chris Holdgraf

 - Melanie is speaking about AI at Techtonica today, and April 14th will be participating in a panel on Diversity and Inclusion at the Harker Research Symposium

-MARK: Hi, and welcome to a very special episode of the Google Cloud Platform Podcast.
-I am Mark Mandel, and I am here with my colleague, Melanie Warrick.
+MARK: Hi, and welcome to Episode Number 122 of the weekly Google Cloud Platform Podcast.
+I'm Mark Mandel and I'm here with my colleague, Melanie Warrick.
+Melanie, how are you doing today?

 OK.
 So Mark, this week we have, actually, a podcast interview that I'm excited about.
 Because we got a chance to bring in some of the folks from Project Jupyter.